kaivalyadurafe99/CodeClause_Sales_Analysis/README.md

 # CodeClause_Sales_Analysis
-Performed the Sales Analysis using the numpy , pandas , matplotlib , seaborn libraries in python on Super Market Sales Data.
+Performed the Sales Analysis on the Super Market Sales Data using Python.

+## Libraries Used

+1) Numpy
+2) Pandas
+3) Matplotlib
+4) Seaborn